michael-brennan2005/mermaid/PLAN.md

                     - Use the dispatchWorkgroups(x,y,z) X id to index an intervalsList, use workgroup_id (is that a thing) to get the subinterval from that
             - Bind group needs two array<Interval> - one input (that shader is using to figure out the interval to eval), one output (to push to in case subinterval needs to be eval'd)

-    - We desperately need configurable resolution
-        - 256 compute limit means we are always evaluating 16x16 region
-        - Do we need something that like tells us how many texels map to a unit in "interval-space"

     - PLAN FOR TMR (6-4-2025):
         - gpu code is dogshit and i refuse to try and debug with how it currently is laid out
         - webgpu refactor plan